 ○Introduction

 My name is Hiroyuki Saratani and I am currently working in Paris, France, as a Shumei Natural Agriculture extension worker.
-I am mainly active in France, but my activities in Madagascar started when I met a person from Madagascar in Africa during my activities in France.
+I am mainly active in France, but my activities in Madagascar , a large island nation in Africa, started when I met a person from there during my activities in France.
 In this issue, we introduce the development of Natural Agriculture activities in Madagascar.

 Development of Natural Agriculture in Madagascar